aisatis/libGoogleAuthExporter/README.md

 # Test
-you can run TestGoogleAuthExporter with args.
+you can run TestGoogleAuthExporter which in binary folder (or you can compile it) with args.

 For example: